Keyfactor/godaddy-cagateway/README.md

-##Install
+## Installation
 Once the AnyGateway configuration has been imported, the GoDaddy AnyGateway binaries need to be placed in the Keyfactor AnyGateway Service install directory
 (C:\\Program Files\\Keyfactor\\Keyfactor AnyGateway for default installations).
-These files can be found in the offical build artifacts in DevOps.
+These files can be found in the official build artifacts in DevOps.
 Once this is done, restart the Keyfactor AnyGateway service.
 The installation must FOLLOW the steps in the Configuration section of this documentation.